ShanakaPathirana/ox-p4ds/README.md

 ### Capstone Project

-Details of the assignment will be made available in Week 9.
+Details of the assignment will be made available in Week 6.

-*Deadline for assignment submission will be **Friday 17 December 2018, 11.59PM***.
+*Deadline for assignment submission will be **TDB April 2019, 11.59PM***.

 ### Links of interest
 - Useful links will be added here each week.